-Starting the robot arm disengages the braking system, allowing you to start moving the robot arm and to start using PolyScope X.
+To start Starting the robot arm disengages the braking system, allowing you to start moving the robot arm and to start using PolyScope.

-- 1. In the left side of the footer, tap the power button or Robot State icon.
-The robot arm state is Off. - When the Initialize box displays, tap Power On.
-The robot arm state is Booting.

-3. Tap Unlock to release the brakes.
+- 1. In the bottom left of the screen, tap power button.
+The robot arm state is Off. - 2.
+When the Initialize box displays, tap Power On.
+The robot arm state is Booting. - 3.
+Tap Unlock to release the brakes.